NeOTF: Guidestar-free neural representation for broadband dynamic imaging through scattering: Methods

 According to Eq.(\ref{eq:convolution}), the Fourier transform of the object can be expressed by the following equation:

-where $\mathscr{F}(\cdot)$ denotes the function of Fourier transform, $\phi_I$ and $\phi_S$ are the Fourier phase of $I$ and $S$, respectively.
-It has been reported that $|\mathscr{F}(S)|$ acts as a low-pass filter in imaging and $\phi_{S}$ can be used to recover the object without $|\mathscr{F}(S)|$\cite{yuan2020dynamic,mukherjee20183d}.
-So the Eq.(\ref{eq:speckle-inverse-filter}) can be considered as,
+where $\mathscr{F}(\cdot)$ denotes the Fourier transform function, $\phi_I$ and $\phi_S$ are the Fourier phases of $I$ and $S$, respectively.
+In an optical imaging system, $|\mathscr{F}(S)|$ essentially acts as a spatial low-pass filter.
+It has been reported that with only phase term $\phi_{S}$, the object can be recovered without the need of $|\mathscr{F}(S)|$\cite{yuan2020dynamic,mukherjee20183d}.
+So the Eq.(\ref{eq:speckle-inverse-filter}) can be further formulated as,

-where $O^\prime$ represents the low-pass filtered version of $O$ due to the diffraction limitation.
-After imposing constraints on results, object's intensity in space domain can be expressed as,
+where $O^\prime$ represents the low-pass filtered version of $O$ due to the diffraction limit of the imaging system.
+Therefore, subject to appropriate constraints, the object $O$ can be reconstructed as,

-where $\mathscr{F}^{-1}(\cdot)$ denotes the function of inverse Fourier transform and $\mathrm{RN}(\cdot)$ represent the object domain constraints, which contain constraints of \emph{Support Region} and \emph{Real and Non-negative}\cite{fienup1982phase}.
+where $\mathscr{F}^{-1}(\cdot)$ denotes inverse Fourier transform function. $\mathrm{RN}(\cdot)$ represents the object domain constraints, which include the constraints of \emph{Support Region} and \emph{Real and Non-negative}~\cite{fienup1982phase}:

-According to the physics model mentioned above, the Fourier amplitude of diffraction-limited object $|\mathscr{F}(O^\prime)|$ can be regarded the same as the Fourier amplitude of speckle $|\mathscr{F}(I)|$.
-The loss function of the neural network can be expressed as,